jphilbert/Resume/README.md

 # Data
-The data is currently stored in a single Google Sheet, however it can be easily be switched to multiple CSV tables.
+The data is currently stored in a single Google Sheet, however it can be easily be switched to multiple CSV tables using [spreadsheet_functions.gs](spreadsheet_functions.gs).
+This script also includes a method for listing and exporting the columns in each table, [data_dictionary.csv](data_dictionary.csv).
 As for nomenclature and standards, this is what I choose:

 - Keys begin with `Key` and end with a table name
 - Primary keys will be the first column followed by foreign keys